- Having a PCP is important so you can have regular check-ups.

 What if I don’t belong to a health insurance plan?

 If you don’t belong to a health insurance plan, your choice of providers may be much greater.
 You may want to first think about which provider you would like to use.
-Check on how much a typical office visit and lab tests cost.
+Check on how much a typical office visit and lab tests cost (often you can find this information online or by calling the office).
 If it doesn’t fit your budget, check out public health clinics, family planning clinics, health centers, and hospital clinics.
 Also, check whether they have sliding scales (adjusted cost for visits) or free care or whether they can help you get health care through insurance companies or Medicaid.

 Is there a way I can check on how qualified a provider is?

 Yes, you have a few options.
-You can go by what your friends or relatives say.
+You can go by what your friends, relatives, or current health care provider says.
 You can also call the provider’s office and ask the office staff what the provider’s credentials are.
 Providers should be licensed to provide care by the state in which they work.

 A way to find information on the quality of care of different providers is to visit docboard.org.

 You can find out if a provider is board certified by calling The American Board of Medical Specialties at (800) 776-2378 or visiting abms.org.
-“Certified” means that the provider has finished a training program in one area of medicine and has passed an exam (board) that tests her or his knowledge, skills, and experience to provide quality care.
+“Certified” means that the provider has finished a training program in one area of medicine and has passed an exam (board) that tests their knowledge, skills, and experience to provide quality care.

 How do I decide on one PCP?